 Car Rental Loss and Damage Insurance can provide coverage up to $50,000 (for Amex Gold) and $75,000 (for Amex Platinum) for theft of or damage to most rental vehicles when you use your eligible Card to reserve and pay for the entire eligible vehicle rental and decline the collision damage waiver or similar option offered by the Commercial Car Rental Company.
 This product provides secondary coverage and does not include liability coverage.
 Not all vehicle types or rentals are covered.
 Geographic restrictions apply.
 Eligibility and Benefit level varies by Card.
 Terms, Conditions and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by AMEX Assurance Company.
 Car Rental Loss or Damage Coverage is offered through American Express Travel Related Services Company, Inc.

 For many travelers, this optional coverage represents a fantastic deal.
 And since the fee is charged just once per rental, the daily cost of the coverage declines when you have a longer rental.
 In fact, you can apply this coverage to rentals as long as 42 consecutive days (up to 30 consecutive days for Washington State residents).

 Credit cards that provide secondary Loss Damage Waiver coverage

 American Express.
-Most American Express credit and charge cards come standard with secondary Loss Damage Waiver policies.
+Most American Express credit cards come standard with secondary Loss Damage Waiver policies.

 Bank of America.
 Its Premium Rewards card offers a secondary Loss Damage Waiver policy.

 Capital One.
-The Capital One Venture Rewards and Capital One VentureOne Rewards credit cards both come with secondary Loss Damage Waiver coverage, so long as you’re approved for the Visa Signature version.
+The Capital One Venture Rewards Credit Card and the Capital One VentureOne Rewards Credit Cards both come with secondary Loss Damage Waiver coverage, so long as you’re approved for the Visa Signature version.